RooyyDoe/browser-technologies-2021/README.md

     localStorage.setItem(uniqueCode, JSON.stringify(newSurvey))
   ```

-  We can call this object in the `start` page and write the data into a HTML element.
+  We can call this object in the `start` page and write the data into an HTML element.
 In the next section I will explain more about the JSON object in localStorage.
-At first it was just a list of plain list `unique codes` where the users could click on and had no further information.
+At first it was just a plain list of `unique codes`, where the users could click on and had no further information.
 This was not that good of a UX design, so I had to change it and give it a bit more information.
 I have implemented four different use cases:

   - User has just started the survey: The `previous survey` element will only show the `unique code` of the survey
   - User has only filled in the name: The `previous survey` element will show the `name` and `unique code` of the survey